LudwigStenberg/azure-uppgift-1/README.md

 ### Architecture

-The system consists of four main components:
+The system consists of five main components:

 - **Frontend**: GitHub Pages (HTML/CSS/JavaScript) I was not able to create an Azure Static Web App on my student subscription so GitHub Pages was used.
 - **Backend**: Azure Functions of type HTTP trigger for processing requests